sharfuddinzishan/mongoose-express-crud-mastery/README.md

    ```
 5. Check API on Browser.
 Open broweser and navigate to [http://localhost:your_preferred_port/api/users](http://localhost:your_preferred_port/api/users).
 If the API is set up correctly, then response displayed.

+# API Testing

-# Input Requirements For API Testing
+## Input Requirements For This Project

 ### Orders